 Disney & Others

-The wildly popular Wicked is also kid-friendly, telling the origin story of the Wicked Witch of the West and the Good Witch of the North – aka Elphaba and Glenda.
+The wildly popular Wicked is also kid-friendly.
+It tells the origin story of the Wicked Witch of the West and the Good Witch of the North – aka Elphaba and Glenda.
 It has a broader appeal, though, making it more expensive than Aladdin.

-Disney’s The Lion King is an absolutely incredible show, which is why it’s Broadway’s third-longest-running show ever!
-It has high prices to match its demand, but as someone who has seen it, I can’t recommend it enough.
+Disney’s The Lion King is an absolutely incredible show.
+It’s Broadway’s third-longest-running show ever!
+It has high prices to match its demand.
+As someone who has seen it, I can’t recommend it enough.
 The visuals are absolutely incredible.

-If your family is into the Wizarding World, Harry Potter and the Cursed Child might be a great show choice for you.
-Some of the content is a bit intense, though, so save it for children who are at least 8 years old.
+If your family is into the Wizarding World, Harry Potter and the Cursed Child might be a great choice.
+Some of the content is a bit intense, so save it for children who are at least 8 years old.
 Ticket prices for this show are usually on par with Aladdin.

 Cocoa & Carols Holiday Cruise

-Cruises are available day and night, and I highly recommend a night sailing if possible.
-New York City skylines are stunning after dark, and the glittering Christmas lights onboard lend a cozy holiday vibe to the experience.
+Cruises are available day and night.
+I highly recommend a night sailing if possible.
+New York City skylines are stunning after dark.
+The glittering Christmas lights onboard lend a cozy holiday vibe to the experience.

 American Museum of Natural History